awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 When a user reconnects to a stopped WorkSpace, it resumes from where it left off, typically in under 90 seconds\.

-You can restart AutoStop WorkSpaces that are available or in an error state\.
+You can reboot \(restart\) AutoStop WorkSpaces that are available or in an error state\.

 **To stop an AutoStop WorkSpace**